What are the Golden Rules of Accounting?

 Who Needs to Follow the Golden Rules of Accounting?

-According to the Rule of 6F of the Income Tax Act, if the receipts exceed ₹1.5 Lakhs in the previous three years.
+As per Section 44AA of the Income Tax Act, professionals must maintain books if income exceeds ₹1.5 lakh in any of the 3 preceding years.
 The following professions are required to maintain financial transaction records following the golden accounting rules:

 • Legal